 Serwotka also spoke about government plans to close offices and sack civil servants at locations around the country, including in Stoke-on-Trent, and plans by the Union for strike action in response to the potential loss of 91,000 jobs.

 Trade Unionists joining together and demanding action

-The power wielded by Trades Unions in the UK has, like their membership, shrunk to a shadow of what it was in the 1970’s.
-There are signs that the cost of living crisis has inspired leaders and grassroots members alike to take the fight to the government in a way they haven’t since the 80’s.
+The power wielded by trades unions in the UK has, like their membership, shrunk to a shadow of what it was in the 1970s.
+There are signs that the cost-of-living crisis has inspired leaders and grassroots members alike to take the fight to the government in a way they haven’t since the 1980s.